Business Networking Tips: Plan To Say Thank You

 Saying thank you at your business networking group matters!

-I often get asked for help in writing good 60 second presentations but have never been asked for help in writing good thank you speeches.
+I often get asked for help in writing good 60-second presentations, but have never been asked for help in writing good thank you speeches.
+I wonder why?

 Experience of listening to people using this opportunity in meetings would suggest that they are no better at winging it when saying thank you than they are at promoting their own services.